elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-the-foundational-theories-of-cognitive-neuroscience.md

 seo:
   title: QuickTakes | Psychology
   page_description: >-
-    An overview of the foundational theories of cognitive neuroscience, exploring concepts such as localization of function, neural networks, brain plasticity, and the integration of evidence through various neuroimaging techniques.
+    This content discusses the foundational theories of cognitive neuroscience, covering key concepts such as localization of function, neural networks, brain plasticity, and the importance of neuroimaging techniques in understanding cognitive processes.
   page_keywords: >-
-    cognitive neuroscience, localization of function, neural networks, brain plasticity, cognitive systems, integration of evidence, neuroimaging techniques, cognitive models, cognitive processes, brain function, perception, memory, decision-making, language, psychology, neuroscience, cognitive science
+    cognitive neuroscience,theories,localization of function,neural networks,brain plasticity,cognitive systems,evidence integration,neuroimaging techniques,cognitive models
 author: QuickTakes
 question: >-
     What are the foundational theories of cognitive neuroscience?